jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-foundational algorithms that enable incremental learning techniques can be applied to novelty detection (the first time something has happened) and outlier detection (rare events) on data streams derived from Zeek.In September 2021, Peter Scopes blogged aboutCertPortal which allows users to create and manage S
+foundational algorithms that enable incremental learning techniques can be applied to novelty detection (the first time something has happened) and outlier detection (rare events) on data streams derived from Zeek.
-MIME certificates, automating certificate registration and renewal to allow enterprise scale deployment.In October 2021, Philipp Schaefer published a blogpost describing some of NCC Groups new Managed
+In September 2021, Peter Scopes blogged about CertPortal which allows users to create and manage S MIME certificates, automating certificate registration and renewal to allow enterprise scale deployment.
-Detection and Response services in Azure, titled Enterprise\-scale seamless onboarding and deployment of Azure Sentinel using Lighthouse for multi\-tenant
+In October 2021, Philipp Schaefer published a blog post describing some of NCC Groups new Managed Detection and Response services in Azure, titled Enterprise\-scale seamless onboarding and deployment of Azure Sentinel using Lighthouse for multi\-tenant